tobyshorin/Open-Transclude/_posts/2020-01-31-welcome-to-jekyll.markdown

 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
-Take a look at the source for this post to get an idea about how it works.
+Take a look at the source for this post to get an idea about how it works. <a name="jekyll-docs"></a> <!-- Note: it's best practice to put the <a> tag at the *end* of the preceding paragraph instead of on the paragraph with the text you're citing.
+This helps it show up in the proper spot in the iframe.  -->

-Jekyll also offers powerful support for code snippets:

-{% highlight ruby %}
-def print_hi(name)
-  puts "Hi, #{name}"
-end
-print_hi('Tom')
-#=> prints 'Hi, Tom' to STDOUT.
-{% endhighlight %}
+Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Duis fringilla, mauris id fringilla semper, ligula magna scelerisque eros, sit amet congue ipsum nisl in urna.
+Maecenas ultrices ut sem id egestas.
+Praesent egestas diam in lacus tempor accumsan.
+Vivamus ornare, neque vel feugiat varius, sem velit mattis eros, bibendum bibendum sapien sapien at urna.
+Etiam sagittis vel diam eget feugiat.
+Etiam vel odio ex.
+Aliquam felis massa, ultricies ac arcu vel, lacinia finibus felis.
+Nullam nibh libero, blandit sit amet porttitor sed, imperdiet sed eros.
+Duis quis nunc id risus pulvinar imperdiet.
+Pellentesque feugiat, eros a tempus laoreet, nibh elit aliquet leo, vel imperdiet nisi mi nec mauris.
+Curabitur diam nisi, mattis non commodo eget, sagittis id magna.
+Ut et tellus ex.
+Sed scelerisque, lacus non cursus pretium, sapien orci faucibus arcu, vel suscipit tellus massa tincidunt ligula.
+Integer condimentum libero velit, eget tempus mauris varius sed.

 Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].